-Dr. Christopher D. Dore, a Registered Professional Archaeologist, provides expert witness services in the fields of Archaeology, Anthropology, and Cultural Resource / Heritage Management.
+Dr. Christopher D. Dore, Registered Professional Archaeologist 10331, provides expert witness services in the fields of Archaeology, Anthropology, and Cultural Resource / Heritage Management.
 His expert services focus on the investigation, damage assessment, and valuation of damage resulting from impacts to archaeological resources under the Archaeological Resources Protection Act and other laws.
 He has trial, deposition, litigation, and consultation experience on major, controversial, high-profile cases.

 With an MBA in addition to his doctoral degree in anthropology, Dr. Dore is particularly sought after for cases involving the valuation of damage.
 In addition to services focused on the protection of archaeological resources, Dr. Dore also provides expert services on topics of cultural resource compliance under laws such as the National Historic Preservation Act, California Environmental Quality Act, and the National Environmental Policy Act.

-Dr. Dore has participated on both criminal and civil cases, including a case involving international antiquity trafficking.
-He has worked on case work directly and indirectly for a variety of U.S. federal agencies, including the Department of Justice, as well as for private clients.
-Dr. Dore has provided training in damage documentation to professional archaeologists, lectured at the University of Arizona’s College of Law, and was a co-author of the Society of American Archaeology’s Professional Standards for the Determination of Archaeological Value.
-In has been a speaker for the Rocky Mountain Mineral Law Foundation and recently published an article entitled “Digging In: An In-Depth Look at the Archaeological Resource Protection Act: The Archaeological View” in the Rocky Mountain Mineral Law Institute 56.
+Dr. Dore has participated on criminal and civil cases for both the prosecution and defense.
+He has worked on case work for private clients and for U.S. federal agencies.
+Dr. Dore has provided training in damage documentation to professional archaeologists, lectured at the University of Arizona’s College of Law, provided continuing education for the Rocky Mountain Mineral Law Foundation, and was a co-author of the Society of American Archaeology’s Professional Standards for the Determination of Archaeological Value.
+He is a professional member of the Forensic Expert Witness Association.

 Dr. Dore is accomplished, credible, and well recognized in the archaeological community.
 He has held faculty positions at five major research universities and received research grants from sources including the National Science Foundation.
-Dr. Dore is the president-elect of the Register of Professional Archaeologists, archaeology's standards and credentialing organization.
-He also has served as the president and as a director of the American Cultural Resources Association.
-Additionally, he has served as the treasurer and as a director of the Society for American Archaeology (SAA), is the recipient of an SAA Presidential Award, and was the inaugural editor of Advances in Archaeological Practice: A Journal of the Society for American Archaeology.
+Dr. Dore is the President of the Register of Professional Archaeologists, archaeology's standards and credentialing organization.
+He also has served as the President of the American Cultural Resources Association and Treasurer of the Society for American Archaeology (SAA).
+He has been the editor of Advances in Archaeological Practice: A Journal of the Society for American Archaeology.
+Dr. Dore has received a Presidential Recognition Award frm the SAA and the Asa T. Hill Memorial Award for outstanding contributions to Plains archaeology from the Nebraska State Historical Society.
 Dr. Dore specializes in the archaeology of the southwest United States, California, and Mexico.